Raku/nqp/docs/using-pod-in-nqp.md

     =identifier ...text...  # note that use of 'cut' as an identifier will cause a panic

-Any word (other than 'cut') is accepted.
+Any word (other than 'cut') is accepted as an identifier.
 The entry may be used inside a pod block.

 ### Blocks